Salgaocar FC: 1956–2009

-2010–present
+2010–2023

 In the 2010–11 season, Salgaocar played in the I-League which was India's biggest football competition and they emerged as the champions.
 After 26 rounds, Salgaocar SC won the title and they qualified for the 2012 Asian Champions League qualifying round.

 On 29 September 2011, Salgaocar won their second trophy in four months by winning the 2011 Indian Federation Cup by beating East Bengal in the Final 3–1.
 This was the first time in Salgaocar history that they had completed a double of league and cup win.

 Salgaocar started the 2011–12 I-League as the defending champion.
 But they had a rather disappointing season where they finished their campaign at 6th position.
 Salgaocar started the 2012–13 campaign with Karim Bencherifa as their head coach.
 His one-year contract was terminated before the end of the year, due to poor performances and prolonged national team duties.
 But he left to take over the reins at Mohun Bagan after two games into the new season.
 He was replaced by David Booth, who had previously coached Mahindra United and Mumbai.
 More disappointments followed in the season as they were close to the drop at one time.
 They finished the season at 7th position.
 Salgaocar replaced Booth with Derrick Pereira who had been the coach of Pune FC for the past four seasons and had led them to two consecutive top-5 finishes in the I-League.
 Salgaocar started the 2013–14 I-League brightly and at one time led the table for six game weeks, but a rough patch of 8 games, which included four straight losses, derailed their campaign and saw them lose the title to Bengaluru FC.
 Salgaocar finished their campaign at third place, which was a marked improvement over their past two campaign finishes.

 In 2014 Durand Cup, held from 20 October to 8 November in Goa, Salgaocar emerged championship defeating Pune FC 1–0 in final.
 The club was later opted out of the 2016–17 I-League season as two other Goan clubs pulled out.
+In March 2019, the club clinched CEM Gold Cup title defeating Nepali club Sankata in final.
+In June 2023, Salgaocar announced that they have discontinued the operations of club's senior team.
+Later in June 2024, club's owner V.M.
+Salgaocar Group of Companies founded a club as the successor of Salgaocar, named Clube de Salgaocar.